 - Go to accounts.google.com.

-- Tap Create account and choose For myself or For my business.
+- Tap Create account and choose the option that fits (e.g., For myself).

 Step 3: Enter Your Details